cekrem/cekrem.github.io/content/posts/elm-book-missing-chapter-8-ports-interop.md

 For React developers, this might feel like extra ceremony compared to just importing an npm package.
 But that ceremony is precisely what keeps your app reliable.
 You're not avoiding JavaScript—you're just being intentional about where the boundaries are.

 With flags and ports in your toolkit, you have everything you need to build real applications.
 The remaining chapters focus on patterns, scale, and experience—not new fundamental concepts.

+[^portTermOrigin]: In [Elm Town 13: History of Ports](https://elm.town/episodes/b06499a6) Evan Czaplicki addresses this, and he says the following: "It's rooted in ideas of concurrency and client/server relationships.
+If you want to isolate code a way to do it is to create a communication channel so that you can run code that has certain rules and regulations and if all I send is data then I could send it to anyone who can do anything they want with different rules and they can send it back."